numba/numba/docs/source/extending/interval-example.rst

 =========================

-In this example, we will extend the Numba frontend to add support for a user-defined class that it does not internally supported.
+In this example, we will extend the Numba frontend to add support for a user-defined class that it does not internally support.
 This will allow:

 * Passing an instance of the class to a Numba function
 * Accessing attributes of the class in a Numba function